 On a flight from Istanbul to JFK, travelers who switch from Turkish Airlines to U.S Airways enjoy the same non-stop travel, but their communications can be reviewed.

 On a flight from Amman to Detroit via Montreal, travelers who switch from Royal Jordanian Airlines to American Airlines become subject to communication review.

 On a flight from Dubai to Seattle, travelers who switch from Emirates to JetBlue become subject to communication review.

-Protectionism - The 2nd Reason for the Ban
+Protectionism - A Secondary Reason for the Ban

 The laptop travel ban combines perfectly with protectionism.
 In all 3 examples above, travelers to the United States enjoy added benefits if they travel with airlines that are not from the 8 Muslim airlines affected by the ban.
 The ban is specifically targeting the income generated from business class travelers on these Muslim-based airlines whose passengers intend to complete a full days work on their flight.
 The laptop ban gives American companies an economic advantage on inbound flights.
 When a traveler switches airlines, discounted return flight pricing ensures that they will also be on the desired outbound flight.

 How Long Will the U.S Laptop Ban be Around?

 Update: The ban was lifted in July of 2017 for Etihad, Turkish Airlines, Emirates, Qatar Airways and Royal Jordanian Airways as they implemented screening procedures that met U.S. requirements.
 The exact steps taken have remained a secret, which fuels our suspicion that surveillance of passenger data transmission might be part of the requirement.